 Xi calls for all-out global war against coronavirus, moots tariff cuts

 Battling the coronavirus at home, Chinese President Xi Jinping on Thursday called for an all-out global war against the pandemic and proposed tariff cuts and removal of trade barriers to prevent the global economy slipping into recession.
-Speaking at the emergency G20 Summit on COVID-19 through videoconference, Xi said the world needs to be resolute in fighting an all-out global war against coronavirus which has created an unprecedented health crisis.
+Speaking at the unprecedented virtual G20 Summit on COVID-19 through, Xi said the world needs to be resolute in fighting an all-out global war against coronavirus which has created an unprecedented health crisis.

+"This is a virus that respects no borders.
+The outbreak we are battling is our common enemy.
+All must work together to build a strongest global network of control and treatment that the world has ever seen," Xi said through videoconference.
+Xi's statement came amid growing international criticism of China's reported failure to be fully transparent in reporting the COVID-19 outbreak in the central Chinese city of Wuhan last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)